gonzalezben81/aws-cloud-templates/docs/sshec2instances.md

 + Server Two is the destination

-The ec2 instances can be 2 different flavors of linux, e.g. Ubuntu or amazon linux.
+The ec2 instances can be two different flavors of linux, e.g. Ubuntu or Amazon Linux.

 Note: You will want to perform these steps on both servers as two way trust will need to be established for the SSH to work.